 When it is time to buy

 If you’ve read this far, this means that you understand the importance of using specific wheelchair gloves.
 A good wheelchair glove should be flexible, allow your hand to breathe, be comfortable and supportive, as well as providing good grip and protection.
 You may buy wheelchair specific gloves online, but I would suggest you visit a store in order to try them out and decide for yourself which type fits best fits your needs.
-You may also get advice from other wheelchair users or online resources such as the following link.

 Other kinds of accessories